Package IO/THREADS-EXCEPTIONS

 Values

-(BRACKET-IO-MASKED_ ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src
+(BRACKET-LIFECYCLE-MASKED ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src

-(BRACKET-IO-MASKED ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src
+(BRACKET-MASKED-CASE ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src

-(BRACKET-IO_ ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src
+(BRACKET-UNMASKED ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src

-Acquire a resource, run a computation with it, and release it.
+∀ :RT :T :M :R :A :B. (Exceptions :M) (Threads :RT :T :M) ⇒ :M :R * (:R → :M :A) * (:R → :M :B) → :M :BAcquire a resource, run a computation with it, and release it.
 Guarantees that RELEASE-OP will run if ACQUIRE-OP completes.
 If COMPUTATION-OP raises an exception, it will be re-raised after the resource cleans up.
 If ACQUIRE-OP or RELEASE-OP raise an exception, then release is not guaranteed.
-Masks the thread during resource acquisition and release.
-The computation is not masked, but if another thread stops this one during the computation then the resource will release before the thread is stopped.
+RELEASE-OP receives only the acquired resource.

-(BRACKET-IO ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src
+(BRACKET-UNMASKED-CASE ACQUIRE-OP RELEASE-OP COMPUTATION-OP) FUNCTION · src

 Package IO/MUT